 “One of the best ways of building positive relationships is by spending quality time together.
 I had the case of a newly married couple recently, where the husband wanted to act like a bachelor, expecting the wife to be a silent partner.
 Initially, the wife begged him to spend some alone time with her, but she eventually decided to walk out of the marriage,” says Gopa

 Spending quality time together is a fundamental part of any relationship.
-Netflix and you doesn’t seem like too bad a dynamic all of a sudden, does it?
+If you feel alone in a relationship, it’s better not to be in one.

 Related Reading: Healthy Family Dynamics – Understanding The Types And Roles